chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 Jinji Network was my first role after graduating, my work there was quite diverse, which was great for learning.

 My primary project was developing a cross-platform mobile app using React Native.
-I worked on features for both Android and iOS, for example, building a video player with `ijkplayer`.
+I worked on features for both Android and iOS, for example, building a video player.
 This gave me hands-on experience with the challenges of mobile development.

 On the web side, I focused on building an admin dashboard with React and Ant Design.
 This was where I built up my skills in React, implementing features like file uploads and data visualizations.
 I also redesigned the company's official website to improve user experience.